-If you’re new to WordPress you REALLY want to learn without the pressure of tinkering with a live website.
-I strongly recommend you download InstantWP and migrate the website you have built to a live server afterwards.
+If you’re new to WordPress you want to be able learn the platform within an offline sandbox without the pressure of tinkering with a live website.
+I strongly recommend you download InstantWP, figure a few things out, and migrate the website you have built to a live server afterwards.

-It is an exact copy of WordPress and gets all the WP core updates.
-It is an Apache server in an offline sandbox ideal for testing.
+It is an exact copy of WordPress, runs on Windows/macOS, and gets all the WP core updates.
+It is an Apache server in a virtual self-contained environment ideal for testing in.

 Whatever you use, having a local testing server allows you to experiment with plugins, themes, tools and code.